Medicare Part D

 Who qualifies for Medicare Part D?

-Anyone who is eligible for Medicare coverage is also eligible for Medicare Part D. Generally, you will qualify for Medicare if you are age 65 or older.
-People who are about to turn 65 can apply for Medicare outside of the regular open enrollment period during their 65th birthday month, as well as the three months before and after (although coverage does not start until you turn 65).
+Anyone who is eligible for Medicare coverage is also eligible for Medicare Part D. Generally, you will qualify for Medicare if you are 65 or older.
+People who are about to turn 65 can apply for Medicare outside of the regular open enrollment period during their 65th birthday month, as well as the three months before or after (although coverage does not start until you turn 65).

 If you are under 65, you may also qualify under special circumstances: for example, if you’re disabled (and have been receiving disability checks from the Social Security Disability Insurance for at least 24 months), have end-stage renal disease, or have ALS (i.e., Lou Gehrig’s disease).